asos-conradannan/vscode-pm-course-part2-mcps/4.1-intro-to-mcps/SCRIPT.md

 **Figma Examples:**
 - "Show me the latest designs for the PDP redesign"
-- "Extract color tokens from the design system"
+- "Extract colour tokens from the design system"
 - "What components are in the header mockup?"

 **Miro Examples:**